 area: The area landward of MHWS in which the landfall, Mona onshore cable corridor, onshore substation, and the Mona 400kV grid connection cable corridor between the Mona onshore substation and existing National Grid substation at Bodelwyddan will be located.
-The development area also includes mitigation areas and temporary construction facilities (such as access roads and construction compounds).

-Mona onshore substation: This is where the new substation will be located, containing the components for transforming the power supplied from the offshore wind farm up to 400kV.
+Mona onshore substation: This is where the new substation will be located. containing the components for transforming the power supplied from the offshore wind farm up to 400kV.